Izzaddin96/pseudocode/README.md

 # pseudocode
 # Display library main menu

+DECLARE books AS array of strings
+DECLARE available AS array of integers
+DECLARE borrowed AS array of integers
+DECLARE menu_choice AS integer
+DECLARE book_choice AS integer
+DECLARE num_books AS integer
+DECLARE i AS integer
+DECLARE user_input AS string
+DECLARE name AS string
+DECLARE date AS string

 Display "Welcome to the Library!"
 Display "Please enter your username:" username = Read user's input